master-of-zen/Av1an/README.md

                             First run to generate stamps, all next reuse it.
                             Example: "-s scenes.csv"

-    -xs  --extra_split      Adding extra splits if frame distance between splits bigger than the given value.
+    -x  --extra-split       Adding extra splits if frame distance between splits bigger than the given value.
 Pair with none for time based splitting or with any other splitting method to break up massive scenes.
                             Example: 1000 frames video with a single scene, -xs 200 will add splits at 200,400,600,800.

-    --min_scene_len         Specifies the minimum number of frames in each split.
+    --min-scene-len         Specifies the minimum number of frames in each split.

 <h3 align="center">Target Quality</h3>

-    --target_quality        Quality value to target.
+    --target-quality        Quality value to target.
                             VMAF used as substructure for algorithms.
                             Supported in all encoders supported by Av1an.
                             Best works in range 85-97.